 - Sales and gross margin development: Management focuses on identifying and exploiting growth opportunities that not only provide for future top-line improvements, but also have potential to increase our gross margin.
 Major levers for enhancing our sales and gross margin include:

 - Operating expense control: Management puts high emphasis on tightly controlling operating expenses to leverage sales growth through to the bottom line.
-This requires a particular focus on ensuring flexibility in the company’s cost base. is one of our largest operating expenses and at the same time one of the most important mechanisms for driving brand desirability and top-line growth sustainably.
+This requires a particular focus on ensuring flexibility in the company’s cost base.
+This flexibility helped us in managing through the covid-19 pandemic in 2020, where we adopted a disciplined approach to both marketing and .
+More broadly, overhead expenses is one of our largest operating expenses and at the same time one of the most important mechanisms for driving brand desirability and top-line growth sustainably.
 Therefore, we are committed to improving the efficiency of our marketing investments.
-This includes concentrating our communication efforts on key global brand initiatives and focusing our promotion spend on well-selected partnerships with top events, leagues, clubs, federations, athletes and artists.
-We also aim to increase operational efficiency by tightly managing expenditure.
-In this respect, we regularly review our operational structure – harmonizing business processes, standardizing systems, eliminating redundancies and leveraging the scale of our organization. overhead expenses
+This includes concentrating our communication efforts on key global brand initiatives and focusing our promotion spend on well-selected partnerships with top events, leagues, clubs, federations, athletes, and artists.
+We also aim to increase operational efficiency by tightly managing operating overhead expenses.
+In this respect, we regularly review our operational structure – harmonizing business processes, standardizing systems, eliminating redundancies, and leveraging the scale of our organization. expenditure

-Due to a comparatively low level of fixed assets required in our business, the efficiency of the balance sheet depends to a large degree on our operating working capital management.
+In 2020, with at times a large portion of our own as well as our wholesale customers’ store fleet closed, a clear focus on liquidity, cash flow and operating working capital was even more important compared to a normal business environment.
+This required a close monitoring of the cash and working capital situation and disciplined execution of mitigation measures to manage the company through the crisis.
+Generally, due to a comparatively low level of fixed assets required in our business, the efficiency of the balance sheet depends to a large degree on our operating working capital management.
 Operating working capital comprises accounts receivable plus inventories minus accounts payable.
-Statement of financial position and statement of cash flows
+Statement of Financial Position and Statement of Cash Flows

 In this context, our key metric is average operating working capital as a percentage of net sales.
 Monitoring the development of this metric facilitates the measurement of our progress in improving the efficiency of our business cycle.